St Giles in the Fields: Civil War and sectarian conflict

 The ruptures in church and state which would eventually lead to the Civil War were felt early in St Giles Parish.
-In 1628 the first Rector of the newly consecrated church, Roger Maynwaring was fined and deprived of his clerical functions by order of Parliament after two sermons, given on the 4th of May, which were considered to have impugned the rights of Parliament and advocated for the Divine Right of the Stuart Kings.
+In 1628 the first rector of the newly consecrated church, Roger Maynwaring was fined and deprived of his clerical functions by order of Parliament after two sermons, given on 4 May, which were considered to have impugned the rights of Parliament and advocated for the Divine Right of the Stuart Kings.